Cheneslon/horsepower-boost-center/README.md

 Created by CJ Olsen, Jake Marquez, Darren Geib, and Dallin Nelson.

 ## About
-This website was made by Troop 9 of Coder Camps' [https://www.codercamps.com/net/](JavaScript + Full Stack .NET course)  in Seattle.
+This website was made by Troop 9 of Coder Camps' [JavaScript + Full Stack .NET course](https://www.codercamps.com/net/)  in Seattle.
 It utilizes technologies including Angular 1, TypeScript, LINQ, NUnit, Moq, and more.
-It also makes use of the Edmund's Developer Network's [http://developer.edmunds.com/](Edmunds API) to search through all cars manufactured after 1990.
+It also makes use of the Edmund's Developer Network's [Edmunds API](http://developer.edmunds.com/) to search through all cars manufactured after 1990.
 We combine this data with our own locally-grown database to help users find auto parts that will increase their car's horsepower.

 ## Setup
 Clone project into any folder and open HorsePowerStore.sln in Visual Studio, then build the solution and run with or without debugging.